microsoft/terminal/doc/specs/#2871 - Pane Navigation/#2871 - Pane Navigation.md

 compatibility issues there.
 Additionally, we're not changing the default value of the `direction` param of the `moveFocus` action, so there are no further compatibility concerns there.
-Furthermore, no additional parameters are being added to the `moveFocus` action that would potentially gibe it a different meaning.
+Furthermore, no additional parameters are being added to the `moveFocus` action that would potentially give it a different meaning.

 </td>